Loving God in the Numb Times

 We put our traditions, personal interpretations, clothes, music, rhetoric, buildings, events, and programs on a pedestal.
 But that isn’t the mission.
 That isn’t what Christianity is about.
 Those things can sometimes be useful, but they are not the purpose of our faith.
 Those are just things that make us feel good about ourselves.
 They make us look like Christians when, in reality, we are dying.
 Whatever isn’t growing is getting closer and closer to death.
 We put our own laziness, comfort, and pride over Jesus and His mission.
 Of course, the natural result of this will be a sense of complacency.

 It is impossible for us to be worthy of God’s love and grace.
-Scripture teaches that we are filthy rags before the Lord.
+Scripture teaches that we are precious to God but our “righteous deeds” are filthy rags before the Lord.
 But all things are possible with God.
 Especially things that are impossible for man.
 God makes us worthy when we receive Him.
 But in our culture, it is more about the quantity than the quality.
 It is more about achieving goals in ourselves than it is about receiving grace from God alone.
 Scripture tells us that anything we do in this world is pointless without a belief in the Gospel and a love for God and His people.
 Matthew 7, John 17, 1 Corinthians 13, and Galatians 1 scream these truths at us, and the list goes on and on.
-If we are so focused on the things of this world that we become numb spiritually it is because we have neglected the true mission of Jesus and the importance of love, relationship, and the power of the Gospel.
+If we are so focused on the things of this world that we become numb spiritually it is likely because we have neglected the true mission of Jesus and the importance of love, relationship, and the power of the Gospel.
 The word “disciple” means “follower.”
 Christian means “disciple of Christ.”
 If you are a Christian, but you are more concerned with your job, entertainment, sleep, money, school, and even your family than you are God, His people, and His mission, then are you really a “disciple of Christ”?
+Sure, people can abuse what I jsut said, but that doesn’t that the principle is untrue!

 In Revelation, there are 7 churches that John writes to.
 All of these churches have different strengths and weaknesses because churches are made up of people, and people aren’t perfect.
 But most of the churches struggled with numbness and complacency to some degree or another.
 Sardis (Rev. 3:1-6) was told that they looked right, and some were in a right relationship to God, but many weren’t.
 And Jesus said that if the complacent ones who “looked” right didn’t change that He would write them out of His book of life.
-In other words, you aren’t really a Christian if you are numb.
+In other words, you aren’t really a Christian if you willingly remain numb.
 A Christian will have hills and valleys, seasons of growth and seasons where he/she is barely moving, but a Christian never stays a Christian if the individual is numb spiritually.
+Because being a Chrsitian is about relationship and relationships must be maintained.

 See Also: Loving God in the Happy Times